 One of the most influential factors listed above and also one of the easiest to control is avoiding an inflammatory diet.

-As I advise my clients of all ages, you’ll want to ensure that you are on an anti-inflammatory diet, and this is particularly important as we get older.
+As I advise my online personal training clients of all ages, you’ll want to ensure that you are on an anti-inflammatory diet, and this is particularly important as we get older.
 This contributes to a reduction in systemic inflammation mentioned above and from an aesthetic standpoint, helps reduce your body’s tendency to retain water or store body fat.